liam-clink/Fossils-Archeology-Revival/README.md

 ## Known Bugs
-For a comprehensive list of reported bugs, refer to the project issues page:
+To get a comprehensive list of reported bugs, refer to the project issues page:

 [https://github.com/FossilsArcheologyRevival/FossilArcheology1.7/issues?state=open](https://github.com/FossilsArcheologyRevival/FossilArcheology1.7/issues?state=open)

 ## Licence, Copyright, and Modpacks
-Flammarilva's original code is open source and can be found here: [https://github.com/fls81245/FossilArcheology](https://github.com/fls81245/FossilArcheology)
+Flammarilva's original code is open sourced and can be found here: [https://github.com/fls81245/FossilArcheology](https://github.com/fls81245/FossilArcheology)

 April 26, 2014 the Fossils and Archeology Revival was put under the Creative Commons Attribution license (http://creativecommons.org/licenses/by/4.0/).
 The source is now home in a public organization found here: [https://github.com/FossilsArcheologyRevival](https://github.com/FossilsArcheologyRevival).

-You are free to add this to any modpack, or otherwise use it as long as it falls under the CC license.
-We can only ask that in return you contribute something back to the project or the community.
+You are free to add this to any modpack , or otherwise use it as long as it falls under the CC license.In return, we can only ask you to make your contributions to the project or towards the community.